GNOME/gnome-boxes/README.md

 # GNOME Boxes

-A simple GNOME 3 application to access remote or virtual systems.
+A simple GNOME 3 application to access virtual machines.

 [![Download on Flathub](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a6/Flathub-badge-en.svg/240px-Flathub-badge-en.svg.png)](https://flathub.org/apps/details/org.gnome.Boxes)

 ## Goals

 * View, access, and use:
-  * remote machines
-  * remote virtual machines
   * local virtual machines
   * When technology permits, set up access for applications on local virtual machines
 * View, access, and use virtual machines on removable media